ChinhDangg/StreamingService/README.md

     - Search queries
 - Coordinates **transcoding jobs**
     - Decides when a video needs HLS generation
-    - Dispatches jobs to workers via Redis/Kafka
+    - Dispatches jobs to workers via Redis
 - Performs **search queries**
     - Uses `search-client` to query OpenSearch
     - Falls back to the database when appropriate
-- Hosts infrastructure bootstrap logic
-    - Detects host OS (Linux / macOS / Windows)
-    - Creates and mounts a RAM disk or tmpfs
-    - Starts the correct Docker Compose file
-- Owns nginx/OpenResty configuration

-⚠️ **Backend must be started first**.

 ---